StephenWakely/enrichment_brownbag/brownbag.md

 ```

 * For each table in the config, if that table needs reloading:
-  Load this table
+  Load this table from the file.
-* For each table in `tables`, if that table is not in the previous list:
+* For all other tables:
-  Clone that table
+  Clone that table from `tables`.
 * Set `loading` to this list.
 * Swap `loading` into `tables`.

+---

+# Where is the source?

+- `src/enrichment_tables/`
+- `lib/enrichment/`

 ---